Wheelspawn/ai-a-modern-approach/README.md

 # ai-a-modern-approach
-Code projects inspired from the book AI: A Modern Approach (3rd edition).
+Code projects inspired from the book Artificial Intelligence: A Modern Approach (3rd edition).